Orepap/Clust3D/Clust3D Parameters.md

 **dim_red**: String.
-The options to apply or not, a dimensionality reduction technique on the data before it is fed into TMDC’s training.
+The options to apply or not, a dimensionality reduction technique on the data before it is fed into Clust3D’s training.
 (Default: “pca_auto”)

 	“pca_auto”:	Use of Principal Component Analysis (PCA) with 2 principal components.
-	“pca_elbow”:	TMDC automatically chooses the optimal no. of principal components based on the elbow rule on the normalized PCA explained variance plot.
+	“pca_elbow”:	Clust3D automatically chooses the optimal no. of principal components based on the elbow rule on the normalized PCA explained variance plot.
  			The selection is made based on the elbow point of 45 degrees to the x axis.
 	“t-sne”:	Use of t-distributed Stochastic Neighbor Embedding (t-SNE).
 	“ica”: 		Use of Independent Component Analysis (ICA).